Jason Van Nest

 Boston Society of Architects Grant

-New Haven, CT.
-USA
+New Haven, CT

 “Temporal Urbanisms: Harnessing Genetical Algorithms to Model Paterns of Future City Growth.”